mr-adult/tree-iterators-rs/README.md

-# Tree Traversers
+# Tree Iterators

-tree-traversers-rs is a library built to provide you with the utilities to easily work with tree data structures in Rust.
-It provides a default implementation for the majority use case (Vec-based heap-allocated lists of children) - see the TreeNode struct, but this crate is written such that you can build your own implementations as well using other collection types.
+tree-iterators-rs is a library built to provide you with the utilities to easily work with tree data structures in Rust.
+It provides a default implementation for the majority use case (Vec-based heap-allocated lists of children - see the [TreeNode struct](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.TreeNode.html)), but this crate is written such that you can build your own implementations as well using other collection types.

 ### Benefits

 This crate uses no unsafe code!

-The largest benefit of using this library is that the various tree traversers are interchangeable in the for loop syntax.
-This means I can write my code to use a breadth-first-search today and trivially swap it out for a depth-first pre or postorder search tomorrow without significantly changing the structure of my code.
+The largest benefit of using this library is that the various tree iterators are interchangeable in the for loop syntax.
+This means you can write your code to use a breadth-first-search today and trivially swap it out for a depth-first pre or postorder search tomorrow without significantly changing the structure of your code.

 The other benefit of this library is its tight integration with the rest of Rust's iterators.
 Because each API returns an iterator, you can proceed to use the iterator APIs like filter, map, and reduce.